-4. Remove or rename default post category.
+4. Remove or rename the default post category.
 The standard post category in WordPress is set to “Uncategorized” with the same for the Slug.
-You don’t want that, you should have the main topic of your site reflected in that category.
-On this site that is set to “WordPress CMS”.
+You don't want that, you should have the main topic of your site reflected in that category.
+On this site that is set to “WordPress CMS.”

 6. Activate and Configure the Askimet Plugin to protect you against comment spam.
 You can get a free Askimet key from www.wordpress.com, but check out the Askimet site first.

 10. Change reading settings, this is where you change the settings for use as a static page or a blog page.
 This option may not work if you use some premium themes as they will use the file home.php for the Home page layout.
-In those kind of themes you will find a separate template for a blog page.
+In those kinds of themes, you will find a separate template for a blog page.

 11. Install “must have”plugins.
 There are several WordPress plugins that I consider “must haves” like of course Askimet, but also a Sitemap page generator and a Google Sitemap generator and other things like a Database handler, a page sorting plugin and an SEO Plugin like Headspace2.